ash322ash422/Vendor_Management_System_with_Performance_Metrics/README.md

 (venv) C:\Users\hi\my_project\VMS> python manage.py migrate

-*)
-(I already have created superuser='admin' with password='admin'.
-So following command may not be useful to you )
+5) I already have created superuser='admin' with password='admin'.
+So following command may not be useful to you:

 (venv) C:\Users\hi\my_project\VMS> python manage.py createsuperuser

-*)
+6) Now run the server:

 (venv) C:\Users\hi\my_project\VMS> python manage.py runserver

 Now if you goto URL 'http://127.0.0.1:8000', you would see all endpoints.

-*) Now open another terminal(a.k.a. command line) and perform individual test as described below:
+7) Now open another terminal(a.k.a. command line) and perform individual test as described below:

 NOTE: Make sure you are in virtual env. as described below.